Blockstream/satellite-api/README.md

 ### GET /subscribe/:channels

 Subscribe to one or more [server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) channels.
 The `channels` parameter is a comma-separated list of event channels.
-Currently, only one channel is available: `transmissions`, to which an event is pushed each time a message transmission begins and ends.
-Event data includes a JSON representation of the order, including its current status.
+Currently, the following channels are available: `transmissions`, `auth`, `gossip`, and `btc-src`.
+An event is broadcast on a channel each time a message transmission begins and ends on that channel.
+The event data consists of the order's JSON representation, including its current status.

 ```bash
 curl $SATELLITE_API/subscribe/:channels
 ```

-Error codes that can be returned by this endpoint include: `CHANNELS_EQUALITY` (124).

-## Debugging ##

 ### Queue Page ###